outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - why does a ball thrown in the air have the shape of a parabola with varying height/width, with respect to distance from original position (x-axis)?

+    - how to derive the function of the trajectory of a thrown object, given just a limited subset of (x,y) values, or just (original position, direction of movement, & propulsion force)

     - specifically, why would the function of x have a x^2 term?
       - what is the meaning of the parabola?